FDio/vpp/docs/gettingstarted/developers/binary_api_support.rst

 Along the same lines, it may be necessary to manufacture [simulated] physical interfaces so that an API trace will replay correctly. "show interface" on the trace origin system can help.
-An API trace "custom-dump" as shown above may make it obvious how many loopback interfaces to create.
+An API trace dump as shown above may make it obvious how many loopback interfaces to create.
 If you see vhost interfaces being created and then configured, the first such configuration message in the trace will tell you how many physical interfaces were involved.